cicero-data/cicero-nlp/README.md

 `base_config.cfg` is the blueprint of the config files that store all the settings and hyperparameters for training.
 It is used to generate the real config files, `config.cfg`, by using terminal commands.

-You can create and specify your own base_config.cfg file at the [spaCy's official training information page](https://spacy.io/usage/training).
+You can create and specify your own base_config.cfg file at the [spaCy&#39;s official training information page](https://spacy.io/usage/training).

 #### Monitor Training with wandb